janKekanSan/jankekansan.github.io/pages/sona/la.md

 :::

 By the way- sentences can get complex, both before and after [la]{.tokipona}!
-It still helps to break up the ideas into separate sentences, but here's a really involved example:
+It's generally better to break down speech into more sentences, but you can still have complex ones, so here's a really involved example:

 <details><summary> [jan li alasa e kiwen wawa lon tenpo suno ale la ona li pakala e ilo mute li kama wile pali ala]{.tokipona} </summary>